Sbuazjr/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-File 16. script that deletes all files in the current working directory that end with the character ~.
+File 17. script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory